-A course for those wanting to teach voice at the private level and those who will teach group vocal technique as choral directors.
+A course for those wanting to teach voice at privately and those who will teach group vocal technique as choral directors.
 Emphasis is given to the science of vocal production: phonation, respiration, and resonance.
 This course is normally offered in the spring semester of even numbered years.